Robert J. Marzano, Senior Advisor

 Jason E. Harlacher, Research

 Jason E. Harlacher, Ph.
-D., is a Senior Researcher at Marzano Research Laboratory in Centennial, Colorado.
+D., is a Senior Researcher at Marzano Research in Centennial, Colorado.
 Dr. Harlacher is responsible for designing and facilitating REL Central research projects.
-Prior to joining Marzano Research Laboratory, Dr. Harlacher’s experience includes working as a school psychologist, as a consultant with schools on Positive Behavioral Interventions and Supports (PBIS) and as a Response to Intervention (RTI) consultant for Colorado Department of Education (CDE) in the RTI/PBIS Unit.
+Prior to joining Marzano Research, Dr. Harlacher’s experience includes working as a school psychologist, as a consultant with schools on Positive Behavioral Interventions and Supports (PBIS) and as a Response to Intervention (RTI) consultant for Colorado Department of Education (CDE) in the RTI/PBIS Unit.
 He also worked for PBS-Nevada as the state director.

 Dr. Harlacher earned a bachelor of arts degree in psychology from Ohio University, master’s degree in School Psychology from Utah State University, and Ph.D. in School Psychology from the University of Oregon.
 Dr. Harlacher holds a license for Nationally Certified School Psychologist (NCSP), and Initial Special Services License (Colorado).
 Jason.email@example.com